Mitesh0101/MongoDB/README.md

 ```

 ### Strategy 2: Referenced Documents (Normalized)
-The "SQL" way.
-Data lives in separate collections, and you connect them using an ID hook.
+I also looked at the "SQL-like" approach, where data lives in separate collections and is connected via ID references.
 ```javascript
 // 1. users collection
 { _id: 'user1', name: 'Amit Sharma' }